Here are the four tactics or concepts that I’ve found most useful:

 I’m always learning – how about you?

-In my blog posts, webinars, and online courses, I return to most of the topics mentioned above.
-If you’re interested in learning more about animal training specifically, I have several courses in the pipeline that may interest you!
+In my blog posts, free webinars, masterclasses, silly experiments and online courses, I return to most of the topics mentioned above.
 Admission is typically open for a short time, so sign up below to get notified so you don’t miss the opportunity of joining!

 Erickson (2011).
 Intuition, telepathy, and interspecies communication: a multidisciplinary perspective.